LibertyDSNP/spec/pages/Frequency/Records.md

 ## Frequency Transaction Identifier

-Frequency uses the hash of the [Operation](Operations.md) transaction to then request a node report the transaction status and any Events related to the that hash.
+Frequency uses the hash of the [Operation](Operations.md) transaction to then request a node report the transaction status and any Events related to that hash.
 (Client libraries usually have this built in.)

 ## Frequency Records

-Frequency produces three types of Records.
+Frequency produces three types of data that map or point to DSNP Records.
-- Events
-- Messages
-- State

 ### Events

 Events are generated on each block and may contain a pointer to the Record data instead of the entire Record.

-Events are reference by `pallet::EventName`.
+Events are referenced by `pallet::EventName`.

 ### Messages